 Our log analytics calculate descriptive statistics and probability distributions.
-These assist organizations understand processes beyond BPMN diagrams, communicate results to stakeholders, and perform additional advanced analyses.
+These assist organizations understand processes beyond BPMN diagrams, communicate results to stakeholders, perform additional advanced analyses, and kick-off turnkey simulations.
 For example, the descriptive statistics may be used to develop rather precise data-driven Key Performance Indicators (KPI), which help drive improvement.
 In combination, the descriptive statistics and probability distributions may be used as inputs for sophisticated simulations.

 Event Counts: These values represent the total number of events which flowed across the trace from State A (rows) to State B (columns).